miszu98/WebYoutubeAnalyzer/README.md

 ## Images

 ### Home page
-#### Here user can paste link of channel from youtube and press enter after while we will se generated graph on the next site
+#### Here user can paste link of channel from youtube and press enter after while we will see generated graph on the next site
 <p align="left">
   <img src="https://i.imgur.com/xZZRKJu.png"  width="800px">
 </p>